Keith-PVL/keithmcintosh.github.io/_posts/2018-03-09-international-womens-day.md

 <img src="/images/20180309/pic2.png" class="photo-horiz" />

 I wrote this piece about sexual politics some weeks ago, in the heat of the Aziz Ansari debacle.
-In honour of IWD, in recognition of Charlie and all the women who fought for the rights we have now, and because there is still a long , long way to go, I repost it here.
+In honour of IWD, in recognition of Charlie and all the women who fought for the rights we have now, and because there is still a long, long way to go, I repost it here.

 > ‘Speak!
-It’s a revolution for women to have voices, ’ show-runner Jill Soloway said once.
+It’s a revolution for women to have voices,’ show-runner Jill Soloway said once.
 Well, the women are speaking now.
 The words are tumbling out in a rush, in a flooding torrent, and the stories are not pretty.

 > If you missed it (how’s that rock? comfy?) the latest target in the #metoo wars was award-winning comedian and ‘woke bae’, 34 year old Aziz Ansari, of Parks and Rec and Master of None fame.
 Last week, a 22 year old photographer using the pseudonym ‘Grace’, outlined in the website Babe (in excruciating detail), an evening she spent with Ansari last year.